 He coughed, breathing slowly, taking it easy as he willed the warm air to reach his numb lungs.
 Uneasily, he turned onto his side to see the ocean.
 His legs still remained in the chilly water, and he slowly inched his way out of the water.
-He scanned the horizon, the vast ocean, and finally far off in the distance he saw nothing more than rubble protruding from the ocean.
+He scanned the horizon and the vast ocean.
+Then finally, far off in the distance, he saw nothing more than rubble protruding from the ocean.
 Parker didn't need to think twice about what the rubble foundation had once been; it was Azkaban and what remained of it.

 A desolate wave washed over him, and he resisted a sharp cry as he thought of his father.
 Elias Namken was dead now; there was no denying it just by the sight of Azkaban.
-And what Potters remained?
-Did they die in the demolition as well?
+And which Potters remained?
+Had they died in the demolition as well?
 They had to.
 He desperately hoped they had.
 If they weren't dead, he would take care of it himself.

-Gathering his bearings, he looked to the ocean once more where he had truly lived a nightmare, bearing his teeth as he thought about those damned Potters.
+Gathering his bearings, he looked to the ocean, where he had truly lived a nightmare, and he bared his teeth as he thought about those damned Potters.
 Then something along the shore caught his attention.
-It was a large black mass lying limp on the shore.
-Like he had been, the mass had been washed up to shore by the cruel waves, and now half of the black mass lay resting with the waves pushing at the bottom half.
+It was a large, limp, black mass.
+Like Parker had been, the mass had been washed up by the cruel waves, and now half of the black mass lay resting on the sand with the waves pushing at the bottom half.

 He didn't need to look twice to see what it was.
+Or who it was.
 It was a body wrapped in a black cloak, and he recognized that black cloak...